status-im/docs.status.network/docs/introduction/quick-start.md

 - **Get Support**:

-  - If you encounter any issues or have questions, visit the [Status Network Support](https://status.app) or join the community channels for assistance.
+  - If you encounter any issues or have questions, join the community channels for assistance.

 ## Summary